 So lighten up: it's important to recognize that your choice of major will not define where you'll be working for the rest of your life, but will lay the groundwork for the direction you will go.

-How to figure it out: Find out more about yourself - take a career assessment (link to career assessment page) to learn more about your interests, abilities, values and personality.
+How to figure it out: Find out more about yourself - take a career assessment to learn more about your interests, abilities, values and personality.

-The most important thing to remember is that you aren't alone AND you don't have to go it alone - contact Career Services (link to staff page) to talk with the staff about your options and how to go about researching.
+The most important thing to remember is that you aren't alone AND you don't have to go it alone - contact Career Services to talk with the staff about your options and how to go about researching.